-The young soprano Mirella Hagen studied at the music academy in Karlsruhe with Prof. Christiane Hampe and in Stuttgart with Prof. Ulrike Sonntag, with whom she works untill now.
+The German soprano Mirella Hagen studied at the music academy in Karlsruhe with Prof. Christiane Hampe and in Stuttgart with Prof. Ulrike Sonntag, with whom she works untill now.
 She graduated her studies in singing and Lied-interpretation (Prof. Cornelis Witthoefft) with honours and on the highest level as a opera soloist with the best results.
 To gain further experiences she took part at masterclasses with Edith Mathis, Prof. Ulf Bästlein and Charles Spencer, Helen Donath and Helmuth Deutsch.

-During her studies she was supported by the Studienstiftung des deutschen Volkes, the foundation Yehudi Menuhin – Live Music Now and the Richard Wagner Society Stuttgart.
-She won prices at foundations such as Jugend musiziert and the Music Academy Competition, the Paula-Salomon-Lindberg Competition and she was finalist in the Hugo Wolf Competition Stuttgart and was awarded for her Lied interpretations with the Thomas Wiese and the Trude Eipperle Rieger sponsorship and the promotion price of the Hugo Wolf Competition in Slovenj Gradec (Slovenia).
+During her studies she was supported by the ‘Studienstiftung des deutschen Volkes’, the ‘foundation Yehudi Menuhin – Live Music Now’ and the ‘Richard Wagner Society Stuttgart’.
+She won prices at foundations such as Jugend musiziert and the Music Academy Competition, the ‘Paula-Salomon-Lindberg Competition’ and she was finalist in the ‘Hugo Wolf Competition Stuttgart’ and was awarded for her Lied interpretations with the ‘Thomas Wiese-‘ and the ‘Trude Eipperle Rieger’ sponsorship and the promotion price of the ‘Hugo Wolf Competition’ in Slovenj Gradec (Slovenia).

-At the state theater Braunschweig she made her role debuts such as Adina (L’elisir d’amore) and Fiorella (Les brigants), further roles where Eliza Doolittle (My Fair Lady) and roles of her
+At the State Theater Braunschweig she made her role debuts such as Adina (“L’elisir d’amore”) and Fiorella (“Les brigants”), further roles where Eliza Doolittle (“My Fair Lady”) and roles of her

 In summer 2013 she made her internationally well acclaimed debut at the Bayreuther Festspiele as Woglinde in „Rheingold“ and „Götterdämmerung“ and the Waldvogel in „Siegfried“ (director: Frank Castorf, conductor: Kirill Petrenko) with further invitations for the festival in 2014 and 2015.

-Besides to her opera activities the versatile (??) artist is also demanded as a concert singer.
-She has a close connection to Helmuth Rilling, with whom she traveled to perform in Korea, Milan and Moscow and occured (??) with him at the Beethovenfest Bonn, the Europäisches Musikfest Stuttgart and the Bachwoche Stuttgart.
-Under his conducting she sang the „Exsultate, jubilate“ and the c-minor mass of Mozart, the Magnificat, sacred cantatas and the St. Matthew Passion of Bach.
-At the belgian Opera Vlaanderen she also sang the first soprano of the c-minor mass of Mozart under the conductor Umberto Benedetti Michelangeli.
-Under Hans-Christoph Rademann she sang the St. Johns Passion with the polish national radio sinfonic orchestra in Kattowitz.
+Besides to her opera activities the versatile artist is also demanded as a concert singer.
+She has a close connection to Helmuth Rilling, with whom she traveled to perform in Korea, Milan and Moscow and at the Beethovenfest Bonn, the Europäisches Musikfest Stuttgart and the Bachwoche Stuttgart.
+Under his conducting she sang the „Exsultate, jubilate“, and the “c-minor mass” of Mozart, the “Magnificat”, sacred cantatas and the “St. Matthew Passion” of Bach.
+At the Belgian Opera Vlaanderen she also sang the first soprano of the “c-minor mass” of Mozart under the conductor Umberto Benedetti Michelangeli.
+Under Hans-Christoph Rademann she sang the St. Johns Passion with the Polish National Radio Symphonic Orchestra in Kattowitz.